Frank Reich: Philadelphia Eagles

-On January 20, 2016, Reich was hired as the offensive coordinator for the Philadelphia Eagles He went on to win Super Bowl LII over the New England Patriots with the team in the 2017 season.
+On January 20, 2016, Reich was hired as the offensive coordinator for the Philadelphia Eagles.
+He went on to win Super Bowl LII over the New England Patriots with the team in the 2017 season.

-Return to Indianapolis
+Indianapolis Colts (second stint)

 On February 11, 2018, Reich was named the new head coach of the Colts, seven years after he had been fired as wide receivers coach.

 After losing his first career game against the Cincinnati Bengals, Reich earned his first win as a head coach over the Washington Redskins in Week 2.
 During Week 3 against his former team the Eagles, with the Colts down 20–16 with seconds left in the game, Reich pulled starting quarterback Andrew Luck and put in Jacoby Brissett to attempt a Hail Mary pass from his own 46-yard line.
 Brissett overthrew several players in the back of the end zone and the Colts lost the game.
 The move was questioned by some journalists and fans, and led to some speculation about the health of Luck's shoulder, although Reich and Luck both said it was purely because Brissett had a stronger throwing arm.
 The following week against the Houston Texans, Luck led the Colts back from down 28–10 in the third quarter, including a game-tying two-point conversion with 51 seconds left, but the team lost in overtime, 37–34.
 Reich was the center of controversy after Indianapolis failed to convert a 4th-and-4 on their own 43 and the Texans kicked the game-winning field goal, although he afterward said, "I'll just address it now.
 We're not playing to tie.
 We're going for it 10 times out of 10."
 After a 1–5 start, Reich led the Colts to a 10–6 record, winning nine of their final 10 games.
 Indianapolis became just the third team in NFL history to make the playoffs following a 1–5 start and also reached their first postseason appearance since 2014.
 In the Wild Card Round, the Colts defeated the Texans 21–7 before falling to the Kansas City Chiefs 31–13 in the Divisional Round.